psaintlaurent/go-concurrency-lib/README.md

-I'm re-writing some basic libraries that I use in other languages to

-1.)
-Test my knowlege of Go
-2.)
-Ensure I have a simple set of libs for doing basic things that I don't have to re-write constantly
+I'm re-writing some basic libraries that I use in other languages to ensure I have a simple set of libs for doing basic concurrency.
+I don't want to hve to re-write this.